Surajchandraa/QR-generator-backend/README.md

 - you will get input field and generate button . give input and click on generate.
 - qr code will be generated you can simply download it also.

+## features:
+- can generate qr for url, email and download them

 ## Picture:
 <img src="https://github.com/Surajchandraa/QR-generator-backend/blob/main/screenshot/Screenshot%20from%202023-10-15%2021-36-38.png" alt="frontend picture">